samroman3/AC-iOS-TextTwist/README.md

 | '--------------' || '--------------' || '--------------' |
  '----------------'  '----------------'  '----------------'
 ```

+Plz don't sue, Hasbro.

 ### Exercise

 For this assignment, you will be making your own ~Boggle~ Text Twist clone using the magic of ```UITextFieldDelegate```.

 ![](https://media.giphy.com/media/l1J9C4nCMfhCWkxTG/giphy.gif)

 #### Requirements:

-1. You'll need a letter bank for the user to select from.
+1. **Letter Bank:** You'll need a letter bank for the user to select from.
+The letters should disappear or be greyed out when the user types it.
-2. You must allow the user to type out only valid letters.
+2. **Letter Checks:** You must allow the user to type out **only** valid letters.
 Perform checks in your logic to prevent incorrect letters from showing up in your ```TextField```.
-3. Store correct entries in word bank(s).
+3. Store valid words in word bank(s) once the user returns.
-4. Keyboard should resign when the user hits the Return key.
+4. Keyboard should resign when the user hits the ```Return``` key.